Rochdale A.F.C.: League Two (2021–2023)

-National League (2023–present)
+National League (2023–2026)

 Rochdale's first National League season was overshadowed by financial difficulties, with chairman Simon Gauge warning the club faced liquidation if no new investment was found.
 In March 2024, club shareholders agreed to issue nine million new shares, and, in May 2024, the family of local businessman Peter Ogden completed a £2 million takeover of the club.
 The Dale finished 11th in their first season in the National League, and 4th in the 2024–25 season before losing a play-off eliminator against Southend United.